What do you think of when you hear the word mercy?

 The main message for Divine Mercy Sunday is that the Lord is merciful and wants to forgive us our sins.
 All we have to do is ask!

 This week’s Genuflect focuses on this special Divine Mercy Sunday.
-The history and timeline of how it began with a nun in Poland and ultimately came to be a feast day with a plenary indulgence attached … how to receive a full or partial plenary indulgence on Sunday … the Divine Mercy chaplet prayer … and some resources to assist with confession.
+The history and timeline of how it began with a nun in Poland and ultimately came to be a feast day with a plenary indulgence attached, how to receive a full or partial plenary indulgence on Sunday, the hour of great mercy, the divine mercy image, assistance with confession … and don’t miss the Divine Mercy chaplet prayer.

 What is Divine Mercy Sunday?
 When and why did the church start celebrating Divine Mercy Sunday?
 Here’s what you need to know.